 Use up leftover Christmas turkey in this nutritious and restorative ramen.

 Use up your Christmas dinner leftovers to make our ultimate toastie with turkey, stuffing and homemade bubble and squeak.
 Plus, we share the greatest toastie secret you’ll ever learn…

 This West Coast version of a deli sandwich uses smoked turkey rather than pastrami.
 Meaty leftovers from your Christmas food that are still lurking around after Boxing Day will work a treat.
-This makes more coleslaw than you’ll need for the sandwiches but it’ll keep for 2-3 days in the fridge.

 This is a good way of using up leftover turkey over the holidays – chicken or ham would work nicely as well.
 The chipotle paste and smoked paprika gives this a lovely smoky, but not too hot, chilli flavour.

 You can use left-over roast potatoes for this spicy treat, or frozen roast potatoes that have been cooked first following pack instructions.
 Serve with a sprinkling of bombay mix and plenty of coriander yogurt.

 Got ham or gammon to use up from the festive season?
 Check out our easy macaroni and cheese recipe with cooked ham, pickled onions and three types of cheese.

 A clever way to use up left-over Christmas pudding – add it to ice cream!
 This four-ingredient, no-churn recipe also comes laced with brandy or rum – the perfect winter pud.

 Looking for ways to use up your leftover brussels sprouts?
 Check out this low calorie Italian-style brussels salad with crispy pancetta and toasted walnuts for a lighter dinner.